kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 A function MUST implement `stdout` and file output.
 It is not necessary to output to both `stdout` and file, but both options must be available.

+A function MAY emit non-structured error message on `stderr`.

 ### Schema